Insider Guide to Athens 2023

 Stay – The Best Boutique Hotels in Athens

 Boutique hotels in Athens offer a unique and luxurious experience for travelers visiting the city.
-They are often located in historic buildings, such as restored neoclassical mansions or charming townhouses, and feature elegant decor and top-of-the-line amenities.
+They are often located in historic buildings, such as restored neoclassical mansions or charming townhouses and feature elegant decor and top-of-the-line amenities.
 Many boutique hotels in Athens also offer rooftop terraces with breathtaking views of the city, as well as gourmet restaurants and spas.
 For those looking for a more exclusive and refined stay in Athens, a boutique hotel is a perfect choice.

 Shila